 144 pp; price UK £9.99, US $16.00

-Themes in this book include 'The Hero', 'Tragic Love Stories' and 'The Otherworld'.
+Themes include 'The Hero', 'Tragic Love Stories' and 'The Otherworld'.

 Myths included: The Harp of the Dagda (Irish) The Birth and Boyhood of Cuchulainn (Irish) The Death of Cuchulainn Finn and the Salmon of Wisdom (Irish) The Sorrows of Deirdre (Irish) Diarmuid and Grainne (Irish/Scottish) Math, Son of Mathonwy Part 1: The Birth of Lleu (Welsh) Math, Son of Mathonwy Part 2: The Flower Bride The Otherworld Oisin's Journey to the Otherworld (Irish) The Voyage of Maeldun (Irish) Pwll and Arawn (Welsh) The Drowned Island of Ys (Breton)

-When I first encountered Native American myths I found them very different from the Greek and Celtic traditions.
+Native American myths are very different from myths in the Greek and Celtic traditions.
 They contain few recurring characters, and - for most tribes - few deities.

 The tribes we now call Celtic were diverse, but our view is that their beliefs and outlook formed an identifiable culture and one from which we can learn today.